George Kennedy: Marriages and children

 Kennedy was married four times, to three women.
 In the 1940s, he married Dorothy Gillooly, who had served in the Women's Army Corps.
 They were divorced in the 1950s; Dorothy returned to her hometown, Buffalo, New York.
 In 1959, Kennedy married Norma Wurman, also known as Revel Wurman.
 The couple had two children.
 Kennedy and Norma divorced the first time in 1971, remarried in 1973, and divorced a second and final time in 1978.
 The same year, Kennedy married Joan McCarthy (née Castagna).
 They remained married until her death in September 2015.
 The couple adopted three children.

 Interests

 Kennedy was friends with James Stewart, and he provided the voiceover in a mini-tribute to Stewart on TCM.
 Kennedy was an aviator who enjoyed flying and owned a Cessna 210 and Beechcraft Bonanza.
-Following his experiences working for the Far East Network during WWII and professional involvement with Proof of the Man and Virus, Kennedy maintained a lifelong affinity for Japan and its culture.
+Following his experiences working for the Far East Network in the 1950s while still in the Army and professional involvement with Proof of the Man and Virus, Kennedy maintained a lifelong affinity for Japan and its culture.